 The Daddy Dance

-Injured ballerina Kat Morehouse has come home to convalesce and help out her overburdened mom.
-Between caring for her niece and restoring her mother’s dance studio, Kat’s last thought was romance.
-Last thought, that was, until Rye Harmon turns her plans — and her heart — topsy-turvy.
+Injured ballerina Kat Morehouse had come home to convalesce and help out her overburdened mom.
+And between caring for her niece and restoring her mother’s dance studio, romance was the last thing on Kat’s mind.
+Until Rye Harmon turned her plans–and her heart–topsy-turvy.

-Rye had been her high school crush, and he still makes her weak in the knees — not a desirable condition for a dancer!
-But as their sizzling attraction draws them together, their ambitions pull them apart.
-Rye’s dreams are taking him away from Eden Falls — just as Kat starts to suspect that small-town life wouldn’t be so bad … if she could share it with the right person.
+Rye had been her high school crush, and he still made her weak in the knees–not a desirable condition for a dancer!
+But as their sizzling attraction drew them together, their ambitions pulled them apart.
+Because Rye’s dreams were taking him away from Eden Falls–just when Kat was starting to suspect that small-town life wouldn’t be so bad…if she could share it with the right person.